Updated January 25, 2023

 Once again, we reached out to ComEd communication specialist Luz Bottecchia for the most up-to-date information.
 We heard from Chris Czarnecki, government relations manager for the Air Conditioner Contractors of America

 ComEd offers rebates for many Energy Star-certified appliances.
 Their HVAC incentives include:

-And, check out more energy-saving tips here.
+Check out more energy-saving tips here.